 Some people are exceptionally witty or humorous in the way they communicate.
 This is very relevant in our lives, because communication is inevitable in work, school, friendships, family, and other communities.
 Within these communities, a sense of humor creates an environment where people can talk at ease, share good times, and build positive relationships.
-Moreover, humor has been shown to reduce stress in relationships, improve mental health, and play a major role in communication.
-How can we use humor as a coping mechanism through our difficulties in life?
+Moreover, stress relief through humor proves effective in relationships and improving mental health.
+Stress relief humor even plays a major role in communication.
+How can we use humor and comedy as a coping mechanism through our difficulties in life?

 Humor is a word with a diverse concept that can be viewed in a myriad of ways.

 Humor is an elusive and multifaceted concept that includes wit, laughter, joking, comedy, kidding, teasing, clowning, mimicking, satire, and freak enjoyment of the imperfect.Robinson, V.M.
 (1978), University of Manchester

 Humor, the capacity to express or perceive what’s funny, is both a source of entertainment and a means of coping with difficult or awkward situations and stressful events.Martin, A. (2006), University of Western Ontario

 As described by experts in the field above, humor refers to expression and communication we regard as funny or amusing.
 Furthermore, if we delve deeper, humor can be classified into four main categories: aggressive humor, affiliative humor, self-defeating humor, and self-enhancing humor.
 Each of these types of humor play a different role in our coping mechanism.